justanothernibble/SoloLeveling-LightNovel/README.md

-# README: Solo Leveling Chapter Scraper
+# Solo Leveling Chapter Scraper

 A Python script to scrape and save all chapters of the *Solo Leveling* novel from [novelsonline.org](https://www.novelsonline.org).